awslabs/sensitive-data-protection-on-aws/docs/en/architecture-overview/architecture.md

 **Sensitive Data Protection on AWS architecture**

 1. The [Application Load Balancer](https://aws.amazon.com/alb/) distributes the solution's frontend web UI assets hosted in [AWS Lambda](https://aws.amazon.com/lambda/).
-2. Okta (or other Identity provider, IdP) provides user authentication.
+2. Identity provider for user authentication.
 3. The AWS Lambda function is packaged as Docker images and stored in the [Amazon ECR (Elastic Container Registry)](https://aws.amazon.com/ecr/).
 4. The backend Lambda function is a target for the Application Load Balancer.
 5. The backend Lambda function invokes [AWS Step Functions](https://aws.amazon.com/step-functions/) in monitored accounts for sensitive data detection.
-6. The [AWS Glue](https://aws.amazon.com/glue/) Crawler runs to take inventory of the data sources and is stored in the Glue Database as metadata tables.
+6. In [AWS Step Functions](https://aws.amazon.com/step-functions/) workflow, the [AWS Glue](https://aws.amazon.com/glue/) Crawler runs to take inventory of the data sources and is stored in the Glue Database as metadata tables.
-7. The Glue job tags sensitive data detection results to the Glue database.
-8. The Step Functions send [Amazon SQS](https://aws.amazon.com/sqs/) messages to the detection job queue after the Glue job has run.
+7. The Step Functions send [Amazon SQS](https://aws.amazon.com/sqs/) messages to the detection job queue after the Glue job has run.
-9. The Amazon SQS queue serves as an event source for the Lambda function.
+8. Lambda function processs messages from Amazon SQS.
-10. The Lambda function stores detection results to an Aurora MySQL instance in [Amazon RDS](https://aws.amazon.com/rds/).
+9. The [Amazon Athena](https://aws.amazon.com/athena/) query detection results and save to MySQL instance in [Amazon RDS](https://aws.amazon.com/rds/).

 The solution uses the AWS Glue service as a core for building data catalog in the monitored account(s) and for invoking the Glue Job to detect sensitive data Personal Identifiable Information (PII).
 The distributed Glue job runs in each monitored account, and the admin account contains a centralized data catalog of data sources across AWS accounts.
 This is an implementation of the Data Mesh concept recommended by AWS.